Jinkehan/Jin-s-Credit-Card-Manager/README.md

 ### 2. Cards Tab
 - View all credit cards
+- Tap any card to edit its details
 - Add new cards with:
   - Card name
   - Last 4 digits
-  - Due date (1-31)
+  - Due date (1-31 or last day of month)
   - Color selection
+  - Reminder days ahead (1-30 days, default 5)
+- Edit existing cards to update any field
-- Delete cards
+- Delete cards (automatically cancels associated notifications)

-### 3. Settings Tab
+### 3. Notification System
-- Configure reminder window (1-30 days)
-- Adjust with slider control
-- Changes save automatically
+- **Automatic Scheduling**: Notifications are automatically scheduled when you add or edit a card
+- **8 AM Delivery**: All notifications are delivered at 8:00 AM on the reminder day
+- **12-Month Horizon**: Notifications scheduled for the next 12 months
+- **Smart Updates**: Editing a card reschedules its notifications
+- **Clean Deletion**: Deleting a card cancels all its pending notifications
+- **Permission Request**: App requests notification permission on first launch
+- **Foreground Alerts**: Notifications appear even when app is open

 ## Data Persistence

 All data is stored locally using **SwiftData**:
-- Cards persist across app launches
+- Cards and their individual reminder settings persist across app launches
-- Settings saved automatically
+- Changes saved automatically
 - No cloud sync (privacy-focused)
 - No internet connection required